hancock9/joshua_test/README.md

-# joshua_test
+# test repository

-This is for testing out GitHub integration with R studio
+This is for testing out GitHub integration with R studio, in the coreR course for Oct 2024